 “But with alcohol as a staple at most celebrations, OTS wants to remind you to make sure you have a plan to get home safely before the festivities begin.”

 “St. Patrick’s Day is a fun celebration, with parades and music,” said OTS Director Rhonda Craft.
 “But with alcohol as a staple at most celebrations, OTS wants to remind you to make sure you have a plan to get home safely before the festivities begin.”

 From 2011 to 2015, 252 people were killed in drunk-driving crashes over the St. Patrick’s Day holiday period.
 In 2015 alone, 30 lives were lost.
 The consequences of drunk driving can not only be fatal, they’re also expensive.
 Aside from jail time, the average DUI can cost $10,000.
 Remember, DUI doesn’t just mean booze.
 Celebrating with marijuana, taking impairing prescription medications, or combining them with alcohol can get you a DUI.

 Planning ahead is the key to staying safe after you’ve been drinking.
 Before the party starts, make a plan for how to get home safely.

-Drivers are encouraged to download the Designated Driver VIP, or “DDVIP,” free mobile app for Android or iPhone.
+- A safe, sober ride home is an essential part of any plan that includes drinking.
+Before celebrating St. Patrick’s Day this year, decide whether you’ll drink or you’ll drive.
+You can’t do both.
+If you’re planning on driving, commit to staying sober.
+Download OTS’ Designated Driver VIP mobile app, “DDVIP,” on your Android or iPhone.
 The DDVIP app helps find nearby bars and restaurants that feature free incentives for the designated sober driver, from free non-alcoholic drinks to free appetizers and more.
-The feature-packed app has social media tie-ins and even a tab for the non-DD to call a car service to pick them up.
+The feature-packed app even has social media tie-ins and even a tab for the non-DD to call Uber, Lyft or Curb.